Alberta Broadband Fund

 • Must not include any areas or households that are recipients of any other federal or provincial broadband funding programs.
 Examples include but are not limited to:

-More information, including specific eligibility criteria, will be shared when applications open in 2024.
+More information, including dates and specific eligibility criteria, is expected to be shared in 2025.

 Contact